fzqneo/COMP4434/lab/MLlib-LogisticReg.md

 ## Logistic Regression and Split of Dataset

 Logsitic Regression is a model that learns **binary classification**.
-That is, for each sample, it tries to classify it as positive (1) or negative (0).
+That is, for each point, it tries to classify it as either positive (1) or negative (0).

 ### Example